 - Cut costs using donated boxes or reusable bins to transport your belongings.

-- Make sure you know the moving out regulations of the place you are leaving and the moving in regulatios of your new place.
+- Make sure you know the moving out regulations of the place you are leaving and the moving in regulations of your new place.